 Get Your Entry Stamp

-When you are in front of the border agent, hand him or her your passport, your municipal tax receipt and the piece of paper confirming your negative COVID-19 test result.
+When you are in front of the border agent, hand him or her your passport, your municipal tax receipt and the piece of paper confirming that you comply with the COVID-19 restrictions.

 The agent will ask you a few questions about the reasons for your trip to Nicaragua and where you are going.
 If you are doing a border run (renewing your tourist visa), you can tell them that you are simply entering and exiting immediately.
 They are used to it, and it is not against the law.